apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Unexplainable podcast: 17 of the most astounding scientific mysteries**
+**Helldivers 2 grunts capture sightings of a returning faction while the game's director desperately restarts the propaganda machine: "The Illuminate are already here"**

-You can read more about it [here](https://www.vox.com/unexplainable/24094267/17-scientific-mysteries-unsolved-dark-matter-life).
+You can read more about it [here](https://www.gamesradar.com/helldivers-2-grunts-capture-sightings-of-a-returning-faction-while-the-games-director-desperately-restarts-the-propaganda-machine-the-illuminate-are-already-here/).

 ## Requirements
 - Python 3.8